Mikaela/shell-things/etc/yum.repos.d/README.md

-dnf still reads this repository apparently, and the repos I end up adding:
+# yum/dnf repositories

+This directory is still read by `dnf` and contains files for repositories that I appear to end up adding on every system that aren't as clear to add as the links below.

+## Additional repositories

 * https://github.com/yggdrasil-network/yggdrasil-network.github.io/issues/127#issuecomment-766520311
 * https://www.insynchq.com/